-It never fails me every single time and has the best texture for decorated cookies – rich butter taste without being overly greasy and sweet and holds its shape so perfectly well.
+Th recipe never fails me every single time and has the best texture for decorated cookies. – soft and buttery sugar cookies without being overly greasy and sweet and holds their shape so perfectly well.

 The thing I like most about these cookies is that they don’t lose their shape when baking.
-One thing you will notice in this cookie recipe is that I do not use any raising agents – there is no baking powder or baking soda.
+One thing you will notice in this perfect sugar cookie recipe is that I do not use any raising agents - there is no baking powder or soda.

 This really helps especially when I decorate my cookies with fondant and use the same cutter for cutting the cookie and the fondant.
 I am always able to get well-aligned sizes of the cookies and the fondant cut-outs without major adjustments and that really saves me a lot of time!